openstack/heat/doc/source/man/heat-db-setup.rst

 ===========
 heat-db-setup is a tool which configures the local MySQL database for heat.
-Typically distro-specific tools would provide this functionality so please read the distro-specific documentation for configuring Heat.
+Typically distro-specific tools would provide this functionality so please read the distro-specific documentation for configuring heat.

 COMMANDS